 Recurrent Decay

-Even after a tooth has been restored, sometimes decay can reappear and compromise the structure of the tooth all over again.
+Even after a tooth has been restored, sometimes decay can reappear and compromise the tooth’s structure all over again.

 Over time, bacteria works its way into the areas of the tooth surrounding and supporting the filling, and the tooth begins to deteriorate as a result.